Choosing the right class of use for your car can be confusing, especially if you use your car for lots of different

 The class of use described as Social, Domestic and Pleasure covers the drivers named on the policy for normal day to day driving.
 Shopping, visiting friends or family and pleasure driving such as going to the park or on holiday.
 However, it doesn't include commuting to work.

 Commuting is the next class up, and covers everything included in Social, Domestic and Pleasure, plus driving to and from a permanent place of work.
 Driving your car to the train station and leaving it there while you go to work counts as commuting.
 So does giving someone a lift to their place of work; it's best to check when you get your quote.

 If you're using your car as part of your job, to drive to other sites as well as your usual place of work, this counts as Business use - class 1.
 It doesn't include commercial use (such as deliveries) or door-to-door selling.

-Usually your spouse will also be covered for Business use - class 1, but no other named driver.
+Usually your spouse will also be covered for Business use - class 1 car insurance, but no other named driver.
 Best to check when you get your quote.

-This is much the same as class 1, but it generally covers you (the policyholder) and a named driver, in connection with your business.
+This is much the same as class 1 business insurance, but it generally covers you (the policyholder) and a named driver, in connection with your business.
 However, different underwriters have their own rules about what it covers, so again, check when you get a quote.

 This is the one you need if you are racking up the miles - like salesmen who may also be carrying samples.